AdamLevitt/sudoku/README.md

-# SUDOKU Solver & GAME
+# Sudoku Solver & GAME

 This Game was created as a learning exercise - consisted of the following basic elements:
   1) Use webscraping (beautifoul Soup) to obtain a starting Sudoku Puzzle